OUR TEAM

 I am a student member of UKATA and BACP.

-Many of the challenges people bring to counselling have a root in unconscious patterns and protections which are no longer helping in the way they once did.
+Many of the challenges people bring to therapy have roots in unconscious patterns and protective strategies that no longer serve them in the way they once did.

 Hello, my name is Shaun and I am a trainee psychotherapist specialising in Cognitive Behavioural Therapy (CBT).